-Weinstein, a resident of Lincoln, Mass., practices child, adolescent, and adult psychiatry in Lexington, Mass.
+Weinstein, a resident of Lincoln, Massachusetts, practices child, adolescent, and adult psychiatry in Lexington, Massachusetts.

 McLean Hospital is the largest psychiatric affiliate of Harvard Medical School and a member of Partners HealthCare.
 For more information about McLean, visit mcleanhospital.org or follow the hospital on Facebook or Twitter.